wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 * main directory in your home directory in the format (`YYYY-MM-DD-name_of_the_practical`, where `YYYY` is the current year, `MM` is the current month, and `DD` is the current day, and `name_of_the_practical` matches the practical).
-For instance, on the 26th of September 2023 you should create the directory `2023-09-26_read_cleaning` for this practical.
+For instance, on the 23rd of September 2024, you should create the directory `2024-09-23_read_cleaning` for this practical.
 In the tutorial we will use this example directory name.
 * Inside this directory, create other three directories, called `input`, `tmp`, and `results`.
 * The directory `input` will contain the FASTQ files.
 * The directory `tmp` will represent your working directory.
-* The direcyory `results` will contain a copy of the final results.
+* The directory `results` will contain a copy of the final results.

 Each directory in which you have done something should include a `WHATIDID.txt` file in which you log your commands.

+Being disciplined about structuring analyses is *extremely important*.
+It is similar to having a laboratory notebook.
+It will prevent you from becoming overwhelmed by having too many files, or not remembering what you did where.

 Your directory structure should look like this (run `tree` in your `home` directory):